 We cannot overstate how important your website's design is for customer experience and making a great first impression.
 Here are some statistics from Acquisio that do it for us:

 - 93% of consumers use website appearance as a key deciding factor in whether or not they purchase a product or service.

-- 42% of consumers judge a site's overall quality based on design alone.
+- 42% of consumers judge an eCommerce business by quality based on design alone.